giraldeau/perfuser-modules/README.md

 Usage
 -----

-The API is a set of ioctl() on /proc/perf_event_user file.
+The API is a set of ioctl() on /proc/perfuser file.
 However, since this is a prototype, the API may change at any time.
-For usage examples, look under the `tests` directory.
+For usage examples, look at the project `perfuser`.